wolfpup-software/hx-js/hx-project/README.md

 ## about

-`Hx-request` define a barrier between hypermedia requests and their responses with DOM `events`.
+`Hx-project` event dispatches after a document `fragment` is projected onto the DOM.

-Hacker pups can tailor their own `hx-request` callbacks to fetch custom responses without "espressive" apis and middleware gymnastics.
+Hacker pups can tailor their own `hx-project` callbacks to create reactive behavior (like adding a css class to trigger animations).

 WOOOF!